What Are Travel Expenses?

-- If you take local one-day trips to see customers/clients, you're allowed to duduct your transportation expenses but not the cost of personal meals on one-day business trips within the genera area of your tax home.
+If you're an employee, and take local one-day trips to see customers/clients, you're allowed to deduct your transportation expenses, but not the cost of personal meals within the general area of your tax home.

-- Employees report unreimbursed transportaion and travel expenses on Form 2106.
-You can use short form 2106EZ if you are not reimbursed by your company and you do not claim depreciation on a car used for business.
+If you're an employee, you may use short form 2106-EZ if you were not reimbursed by your employer and you do not claim depreciation on a vehicle used for business.

-- Under an "accountable plan" arrangement, an expense allowance for travel costs is not reported as income on Form W-2 if you substantiated the expenses to your employer and returned any unsubstantiated portion of the allownce.
+Under an accountable plan, an expense allowance for travel costs is not reported as income on Form W-2 if you substantiated the expenses to your employer and returned any unsubstantiated portion of the allowance.

-A reimbursemnet or alloawnce arrangement is an accoutable plan if you must:
+A reimbursement or allowance arrangement is an accountable plan if you must:

 - Adequately account to your employer for your expenses; and

-- Retun any excess reimbursement or allowance to your employer that you do not show was spent for ordinary and necessary business expenses.
+- Return any excess reimbursement or allowance to your employer that you do not show was spent for ordinary and necessary business expenses.

 If the above terms are met and your expenses are fully reimbursed, you do not report the expenses or the reimbursement on your return.
-However, if the reimbursement is less than your payment of expenses, you claim a deduction for unreimbursed expenses on Form 2106 and Schedule A (where the deduction is subject to the 2% of AGI floor).
+However, if the reimbursement is less than what you spent, you claim a deduction for unreimbursed amount of your expenses on Form 2106 and Schedule A.

 Transportation Industry Workers

-- Transportation costs of getting from home to the business location and back home are
+Transportation costs of getting from home to the business location and back home are 100% deductible.

 Once you arrive at the business location, you may deduct 100% of the cost of:

-- Transportation between the airport (or train/bus station) and the hotel.
+- Transportation between the airport and the hotel, and

 - Transportation between the hotel and all business locations.

-- Lodging costs are 100% deductible.
+Lodging costs are 100% deductible.
 Make sure you have receipts for lodging.
-There is no IRS standard lodging allowance like there is for meals.

 - Dry cleaning and laundry expenses are 100% deductible.